vadakr/email-composer/README.md

 - attachments: a js array containing all full paths to the files you want to attach; can be null/empty
 - attachmentsData: a js array of fileName-fileData array pairs, e.g. [['filename1','base64data1'],['filename2','base64data2']]
 - dontUseContentProviderOnAndroid: an optional boolean to indicate whether the email content provider (Android only) should **NOT** be used
+- folderNameOnAndroid: an optional folder name (Android only) created on external storage/Downloads when 'dontUseContentProviderOnAndroid' is in effect.
+If not specified, a folder called 'com_ecosysmgmt_cordova_plugins_EmailComposer' is created

 ## Special thanks ##